E-Filing Your Divorce Papers

 E-filing Divorce

-Unlike the federal courts, which implemented e-filing over a decade ago, state courts have been slow to get on board, particularly in family law cases like divorce.
-In much of the U.S., filing for divorce still requires you to file hard copies of documents (usually in triplicate) in person or by mail at the Court Clerk's office.
-That being said, social distancing practices because of COVID-19 are forcing many state courts to prioritize the implementation and expansion of e-filing until it includes all case types.
+Unlike the federal courts, which implemented mandatory e-filing more than 15 years ago, state courts have been slow to get on board, particularly in family law cases like divorce.
+In many states, filing for divorce still requires you to file hard copies of documents (usually in triplicate) in person or by mail at the Court Clerk's office.
+That being said, the pandemic forced many state courts to prioritize the implementation and expansion of e-filing.

 Mandatory vs. Optional E-Filing